billthefarmer/blog/editor/content/using/word-count.md

 weight: 285
 ---

 The file word count and character count are shown in the toolbar.
+Due to the algorithm used, the result may differ from that produced by other utilities.